 Note that crocodiles are a risk along the Katherine River, so don’t allow your dog to swim in the river and keep them on a leash.
 There are some safe places for humans to visit, such as the Hot Springs, but generally dogs are prohibited from these areas.

-We used a Seresto collar for our dog, which quickly kills ticks before they can pass on Erhlichiosis, in addition to our dog’s monthly Nexguard chew.
+We used a Seresto collar for our dog, which quickly kills ticks before they can pass on Ehrlichiosis, in addition to our dog’s monthly Nexguard chew.
+(The Seresto collar is available both for puppies and small dogs and medium and large dogs.)
 Avoiding long grass and daily checks for ticks are also recommended.
 For more information, see the NT government website.